 As before, a cyclic allocation will nicely balance the work among the processors.
-One allocates row i of matrix A and component b_i to processor $\mathsf{ALLOC}(i) = i \bmod p$, which is responsible for the computation of x_i .
+One allocates row i of matrix A and component b_i to processor $ALLOC(i) = i \mod p$, which is responsible for the computation of x_i .
 With this allocation, we obtain the parallel algorithm: